-- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+- The practice had a mission statement which was devised by the whole practice team who knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.